XEROK-AM

 XEROK-AM (800 kHz) is a commercial radio station in Ciudad Juárez, Chihuahua, Mexico.
-It is licensed to operate with a power of 150,000 watts on a carrier frequency of 800 kHz, although its new transmitter is now powered at 50,000 watts.
-The station calls itself "Radio Cañón."
+It is licensed to operate with a power of 150,000 watts on a carrier frequency of 800 kHz, although its new transmitter outputs 50,000 watts.

 XEROK is the dominant Class A station on 800 AM, a Mexican clear channel frequency.
 The station had a colorful history as a border blaster, aiming its programming at listeners in the United States, when at night, its 150,000-watt signal could be easily heard in many parts of the Southwest.

+XEROK has been silent since April 4, 2022, due to the dismantling of its transmitter facility.